Common questions about the methodology, data, and what the score means.

 A 10-K is 60–200 pages of dense legalese.
 Analysts read the highlights, scan for headline numbers, and move on.
 Almost nobody reads the full risk factors and MD&A sections word-for-word, and even fewer do it with a memory of exactly what those same sections said last year, or what every competitor wrote this year.

-The signal we detect is not in any single sentence — it's in the pattern of change across a full document, measured against a cross-section of ~4906 peer filings from the same year.
-A company can write three sentences about covenant headroom that look innocuous in isolation, but are unlike anything any peer company wrote that year.
+The signal we detect is not in any single sentence — it's in the pattern of change across a full document, measured against a cross-section of ~4930 filings from the same year.
+A company can write three sentences about covenant headroom that look innocuous in isolation, but are unusual relative to the whole corpus that year.
 No analyst catches that without a systematic tool.

 This is not a new idea.
 The Loughran–McDonald research on 10-K language (2011, 2016) demonstrated statistically significant forward return predictability from filing text.
-Our peer-normalization approach addresses a limitation of that work — distinguishing company-specific deterioration from market-wide language shifts (e.g., every company mentioned interest rate risk in 2022).
+Our corpus-wide normalization addresses a limitation of that work — distinguishing company-specific deterioration from market-wide language shifts (e.g., every company mentioned interest rate risk in 2022).
 That refinement is where the incremental signal lives.

 Markets are efficient at processing structured data (EPS, revenue, guidance).
 They are much less efficient at processing high-dimensional, cross-sectional textual change at the sentence level.
 That gap is what FilingDrift occupies.